williankaza/webcrawler/Assumptions.md

 If it still doesn't find it, I perform the extraction of `initialURL` looking for the `predictURL`, if I find the result of the extraction immediately returned, otherwise the number of occurrences returns zero.

 And for the deliverables I was in doubt about the Dockerfiles, if I should have done only up to the Dockerfile, but I ended up creating the DockerCompose to upload both containers (application and database), I was in doubt because I don't have much practice with Docker.

+Another point is that I ended up not generating a more detailed versioning, in the rush I ended up making many changes to the project before performing the second commit, I apologize for that